Iaryan-21/Semantic_SegmentationENET/README.md

 ## EfficientNet (ENet) Architecture

-This README provides an overview of the EfficientNet (ENet) architecture, detailing the layers and output sizes for an example input of 512x512.
+Provides an overview of the EfficientNet (ENet) architecture, detailing the layers and output sizes for an example input of 512x512.

 ### Model Architecture